Inca Trail to Machu Picchu: Classic trail

-Trekkers normally take four or five days to complete the "Classic Inca Trail" but a two-day trek from Km 104 is also possible.
+Trekkers normally take four or five days to complete the "Classic Inca Trail", but a two-day trek from Km 104 is also possible.
+The Km 104 trail involves only six or seven hours' hiking and can be completed in one day.

 It starts from one of two points: 88 km (55 miles) or 82 km (51 miles) from Cusco on the Urubamba River at approximately 2800 m or 2600 m elevation, respectively.

 Both of these trail segments meet above the Inca ruins of Patallaqta (sometimes called Llaqtapata), a site used for religious and ceremonial functions, crop production, and housing for soldiers from the nearby hilltop site of Willkaraqay, an ancient pre-Inca site first inhabited around 500 BC.

 The trail undulates, but overall ascends along the Cusichaka River.

 At the small village Wayllapampa ("grassy plain", Wayllabamba) the trail intersects with the "Mollepata Trail" at 3000 m.

 Small, permanent settlements are located adjacent to the trail, and Wayllapampa has approximately 400 inhabitants (130 families) spread along this portion of the trail.
 Pack animals—horses, mules, donkeys, and llamas—are allowed.

 At Wayllapampa the trail to Machu Picchu turns west and begins ascending along a tributary of the Cusichaka.
 Because of previous damage caused by hooves, pack animals are not allowed on the remainder of the trail.
 For the same reason, metal-tipped trekking poles are not allowed on the trail.

 As the trail ascends toward Warmi Wañusqa, or "Dead Woman's Pass", which resembles a supine woman, it passes through differing habitats, one of which is a cloud forest containing Polylepis trees.
 The campsite at Llulluch'apampa (Llulluchapampa) is located on this stretch of trail at 3800 m.
 The pass itself is located at 4215 m above sea level, and is the highest point on this, the "Classic" trail.

 After crossing the pass the trail drops steeply into the Pakaymayu drainage.
 At a distance of 2.1 km and 600 m below the pass is the campground Pakaymayu.

 After passing Pakaymayu the trail begins steeply ascending the other side of the valley.
 One kilometre along the trail, at an elevation of 3750 m is the Inca tampu Runkuraqay, ruins which overlook the valley.
 The site was heavily restored in the late 1990s.

 The trail continues to ascend, passing a small lake named Quchapata (Cochapata) in an area that is recognized as deer habitat.
 This site had been used as a camp site.
 As with other sites that were being degraded due to overuse, camping is no longer allowed.
 The trail reaches the pass at an elevation of 3950 m.